VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 > the Internet community has developed an enhancement for TCP, called Transport Layer Security (TLS) [RFC 5246].
 TCP enhanced with TLS not only does everything that traditional TCP does but also provides critical process to process security services, including encryption, data integrity, and end point authentication.

-> In particular, if an application wants to use the services of TLS, it needs to include TLS code (existing, highly optimized librar- ies and classes) in both the client and server sides of the application.
+> In particular, if an application wants to use the services of TLS, it needs to include TLS code (existing, highly optimized libraries and classes) in both the client and server sides of the application.
 TLS has its own socket API that is similar to the traditional TCP socket API.

 ## 2.3 Application Layer Protocol: Web and HTTP